vboyev-MSFT/defender-docs/defender-endpoint/respond-machine-alerts.md

 ### Investigation capabilities with Contain User

 After a user is contained, you can investigate the potential threat by viewing the blocked actions by the compromised user.
-In the Device timeline view, you can see information about specific events, including protocol and interface granularity, and the relevant MITRE Technique associated it.
+In the device timeline view, you can see information about specific events, including protocol and interface granularity, and the relevant MITRE Technique associated it.

 :::image type="content" source="/defender/media/defender-endpoint/event-blocked by-contained-user.png" alt-text="Shows blocked event details for a contained users" lightbox="/defender/media/defender-endpoint/event-blocked by-contained-user.png":::